 Why Choose Reusable Wipes?

 Reusable wipes are easy to make.
 You could walk into your closet and make them right now.
 All you need is an old t-shirt and a pair of scissors.
 If you have a worn-out shirt, cut it up and use it to clean your home.
 No more disposable wipes!
 If you prefer using store-bought cloths, I recommend using an organic white tee-shirt.

 Keeping reusable wipes on hand is great for busy families who don’t always have time to run to the store.
 These wipes are PERFECT for cleaning your ceiling fans, especially if they build up residue from your essential oil diffusers.
-I also keep one in the kid’s bedroom area to help with the special stains or messes that can happen in those areas!
+I also keep one in the kids’ bedroom to help with the special stains or messes that can happen in that area!